-Lawtons have represented many clients charged with causing death by dangerous driving or by driving without due care & attention.
-These are very difficult and often emotional types of offences and whether you face a dangerous driving charge or the more serious death by dangerous driving, the need for a specialist traffic court lawyer is essential.
+Lawtons have represented many clients charged with causing death by dangerous driving or driving without due care and attention.
+These are very difficult and often emotional types of offences, and whether you face a dangerous driving charge or the more serious charge of death by dangerous driving, the need for a specialist traffic court lawyer is essential.

 The Crown Court will consider a range of options for a “death by dangerous driving” sentence.
 They can be severe and will depend upon the circumstances and how your solicitor presents your case.
 It is the same for dangerous driving penalties.

-All sentencing options, including prison, will be considered by the Court and they also consider other orders including driving disqualification or the forfeiture of vehicles.
+All sentencing options for dangerous driving, including prison, will be considered by the Court.
+They also consider other orders including driving disqualification or forfeiture of vehicles.
 Therefore, expert traffic offence lawyers are needed to ensure that the best outcome can be secured.